 The Julia Creek dunnart (Sminthopsis douglasi) is listed as endangered both in Queensland (Nature Conservation Act 1992) and nationally (Environment Protection and Biodiversity Conservation Act 1999).
 It is ranked as a critical priority under the Department of Environment and Heritage Protection.
 Due to this critical level, At the Creek has a robust understanding of the importance of conservation and this message is delivered to the public.
 The message relates to the conservation of habitat through sustainable agricultural practices, to minimise the impact of introduced predators and woody weeds and the effect of climatic factors such as, drought and bushfire.
 At the Creek is also commited to research of the Julia Creek dunnart and works in close consideration with the University of Queensland Native Wildlife Teaching and Research Facility.

 Make sure you like the 'At the Creek' Julia Creek Visitor Information Centre Facebook page, to find out about upcoming events, road conditions, local photos and more!!

 Julia Creek is an RV Friendly town and has a designated free camping area alongside the water's edge of Julia Creek.
 This area is suitable for self-sufficient RV's and is located 1.3km on the eastern side of town.
 Picnic tables, bush cook camps and bins are provided.
-This is a relaxing area to enjoy some cheese and wine and watch the beautiful Julia Creek sunsets.
+This is a relaxing area to indulge in some cheese and wine whilst enjoying the rich, golden hues of a famous Julia Creek sunset.
 Please obtain a free permit (valid 96 hrs) from the Visitor Information Centre "At the Creek" 34 Burke Street Julia Creek, before camping.